PlutoCoders/week4QuizTime/readme.md

 - I used chat gpt to help explain and give me baseline examples to work around or think about.
 - I used w3 schools for various bits of info that I forgot about or needed a refresher on
 - I utilized looking at notes that i've taken during class
+- I will utilize askbcs more!
-- I had a tutor session!
+- I had a tutor session with Jose Lopez!